 So, does Yemeni henna hold up to it’s claims?

 I mixed the Yemeni henna powder with a mixture of green tea (I didn’t measure it.
 I just kept pouring until it was the consistency of mud) and allowed it to sit over night for dye release.

-In the morning, I added a little more than a tablespoon of honey to smooth out the henna since this brand is said to be a bit grainy.
+In the morning, I added a little more than a tablespoon of honey (agave is a great alternative to honey) to smooth out the henna since this brand is said to be a bit grainy.

 After 4 hours of leaving the henna in my hair, I washed it out with Shea Moisture’s Coconut and Hibiscus Shampoo and sat under the dryer with Generic Matrix Biolage Balm for 30 minutes to balance the moisture.

 The shine is absolutely gorgeous and the stain is pretty good.
 I used my iPhone to take the photo above with the flash on so you can see it in High Def.
 I have to take an outdoor pic to get the color to show more.

 Of the various brands of henna I’ve used (I’ll share more in a future post), this one did something different to my hair.
 This review of Yemeni Henna actually took me by surprise.

 After rinsing, my hair felt noticeably stronger and about 15% thicker to the touch.
 My curl pattern did not loosen one bit and the depth and thickness of my hair was amazing.
 After detangling and twisting, I noticed I had the most luscious twists achieved to date.

 Overall, I give Yemeni henna 4/5 stars.
 Why not 5?
 Because it was a bit too grainy for my taste.
 It took 2 washes and a good separating of my hair to rinse it out.
 I like my henna to rinse out with ease.